Pasta with Broccoli, Crispy Prosciutto, and Toasted Breadcrumbs

 What to buy: Panko is coarse Japanese-style breadcrumbs, available in many grocery stores.

-1 poundbroccoli crowns, cut into bite-size pieces
+- 1 pound broccoli crowns, cut into bite-size pieces

-1 pound dried short pasta, such as penne or rotini
+- 1 pound dried short pasta, such as penne or rotini

-3 tablespoonsolive oil
+- 3 tablespoons olive oil

-4 ounces thinly sliced prosciutto, small dice
+- 4 ounces thinly sliced prosciutto, small dice

-2 medium garlic cloves, minced
+- 2 medium garlic cloves, minced

-2 medium shallots, finely chopped
+- 2 medium shallots, finely chopped

 - Freshly grated Parmigiano-Reggiano cheese, for serving

 - 1Bring a large pot of generously salted water to a boil over high heat.
 Prepare an ice water bath by filling a bowl halfway with ice and water; set aside.
 Once the water boils, add the broccoli and cook until just tender, about 4 minutes.
 Using a slotted spoon or strainer, remove the broccoli and plunge in the ice water bath; return the cooking water to a boil.